-What about Microsoft Teams?
-Microsoft Teams was built with SharePoint in mind.
+What about Microsoft Teams solutions?
+Microsoft Teams was built with SharePoint solutions in mind.
 Before Microsoft called SharePoint the collaboration platform, but now Microsoft Teams is the place to go when you need collaboration for your team.
 So, what can you store in a Team that you can’t in SharePoint?
 Well the answer is nothing, but what’s missing is version control and some lesser hard limits on the number of team members.
 Retention is less Teams than with SharePoint, and you have two types of a team and data exposure, either public or private.

-Finally, what about Microsoft Dynamics and Project Online?
+Finally, what about Dynamics 365 services and Project Online?
 These two services are built on, you guessed it, SharePoint.
 Yes, for you technophiles out there, there is a smattering of SQL on the backend, but the user functionality is rendered on top of SharePoint.
 As such, the benefit you get is a predefined set of functionalities built on a common platform that you can extend or change to enhance the functionality your users are looking for.

 So, have I answered what should you use?
 No, we aren’t there yet, but hopefully you now understand how you can get started.
 In the end, just figuring out where your data is going to be stored can be the biggest question you may have.
 If you make the wrong decision at the onset, the time it takes you to migrate to another solution can be a huge expense.
 Now, there are some things that I haven’t mentioned, like user limits, data limits, roles, service limits, and retention policies, but all these and more will be addressed in future blogs.
 For now, focus on what the user is looking to do, the security they need, and what information they want to store.
 This will get you started with the right service, and on the right track.